serverless/event-gateway/README.md

 ### Emit a Custom Event

-Creating a subscription requires `path` property (by default it's "/"). `path` indicates path under which you can push.
+Creating a subscription requires `path` property (by default it's "/"). `path` indicates path under which you can push an event.

 **Endpoint**